 The Rutgers GCMP draws upon the vast resources of a growing Rutgers University.
 Our program collaborates with a variety of University departments and other Rutgers professional schools to provide a multi-disciplinary approach to training.
 Our program leadership includes dedicated genetic professionals, representing a range of specialties, both academic and clinical.
 Located on the beautiful Busch campus, GCMP students will be able to take advantage of all that a large university has to offer.

 In light of the expanding roles that genetic counselors now fulfill, the program was designed to prepare our graduates to pursue a variety of genetic counseling jobs.
 Additionally, the program strives to take advantage of the vast number of opportunities within Genetics throughout the state.
 These goals are reflected in our Mission Statement and Program vision.

 Since the beginning of the program, 100% of admitted students have graduated on time, completing the program in 22 months.
-The Rutgers GCMP has just graduated its second class of students.
-For both years, 100% of graduates were employed at the time of graduation!
+The Rutgers GCMP has over a 95% employment rate at the time of graduation!